BBBase-EHeresy/PPPub/docs/forces_of_evil/the_easterlings.md

 The armies of the Easterlings are a truly impressive sight, for they are a host possessed of incredible martial discipline.
 Some say that the Easterlings clutch a blade to their chest even as they are weaned, while others say that warfare and the shedding of blood is akin to a rite of worship to their culture.

 In battle they fight in deep phalanxes, bladed pikes presenting a wall of death behind which bronzed armour gleams in the wan sunlight.
+[Heavy armour]
-Heavy armour and shields protect them from the foe, while their faces, even their gender, remain hidden, swathed in exotic fabrics and protected behind armoured helms.
+- [Shield]s protect them from the foe, while their faces, even their gender, remain hidden, swathed in exotic fabrics and protected behind armoured helms.
 To the flanks ride the Kataphrakts, cavahymen whose horses wear heavy- scaled barding, in spite of the oppressive heat of their homeland - all the while Captains and War Priests exhort the ranks onwards into battle.

 Among the Easterlings no name is better known than that of Khamul, second among the Nazgul.
 This fell warrior lord took one of the Nine Rings offered by the Dark Lord and though none can say for certain whether he was an Easterling then, he assuredly is now - his name spoken with reverence and fear by all within the Rhunish lands.
 Even the greatest warrior champions of Rhun, such as those who have risen to the heights of the knights of the Easterling warrior cults, and even the Dragon Emperor himself, bow to his irrepressible will.